-Many commercial or free antivirus and internet security applications will offer some sort of built in protection to stop unauthorized users from tampering with the settings of the program, or disabling its functions.
-This is especially useful if the computer is used by children or less experienced users because they can’t inadvertently leave the computer more vulnerable by disabling real-time protection or altering other configuration options which could weaken security.
+Many commercial or free antivirus and internet security applications will offer some sort of built in protection.
+This is to stop unauthorized users from tampering with the settings of the program or disabling its functions.
+It’s especially useful if the computer is used by children or less experienced users.
+They cannot inadvertently leave the computer more vulnerable by disabling real-time protection or altering other configuration options which could weaken security.

 An attempt has been made to enter a protected area of Avast.
 This may be a legitimate action, but could also be the result of a malware attack.

 Cancel or enter the wrong password and you will be locked out of the areas selected for protection.
 There are several different parts of Avast that can be protected.
 Program settings, protection control, protection settings, scan control, scan settings, virus chest control, and backup/restore settings are selected by default when you check the option to apply password protection.
 The additional areas are update control and general program access.
 This last option will lock you out of the software entirely unless you know the password.

 Back in 2016, Avast acquired AVG software for over 1 billion dollars so it now also owns AVG Antivirus and Internet Security as well.
 For 2017 AVG released a major update to its antivirus software.
 It now looks a lot more like Avast Antivirus with some functions also transferred over.
 The password protection function in AVG is identical to Avast’s apart from some minor cosmetic changes.

 Over the years we’ve heard stories of users that have been locked out of Avast even though they claim to have known and entered the correct password.
 Whether you know the password is correct, somebody else has locked you out or you just can’t remember what the password is, not being able to properly access the software can be frustrating.